 Here’s my problem.
 First of all, the cart is incredibly stupid.
 I couldn’t help but wonder if Morton was short-changed during childhood show and tell.
 A freaking tomato?
 A potato?
 How dumb is that?
 Second, at no time did any personality emerge from a well-rehearsed robotic cadence.
 Our server seemed bored with his job.
 Finally, we felt rushed to the point where it ruined the dinner.
 From the moment we sat down, I could barely catch my breath.
-Later that night, I dug out all my steakhouse receipts, and added up the times.
+Later that night, I dug out all my steakhouse receipts and added up the times.
 Morton’s was 62 minutes, start to finish.
 The next closest was an hour-thirty-five from Ruth’s Chris.
 We hadn’t told them we were in any hurry.
 The restaurant was only half full, so they weren’t going to turn the table, and it wasn’t late.
 Unfathomable.
 If I pay $300 for dinner, I want it to last a while.
 As one of my friends said, “Morton’s has managed to destroy the magic of dining”.
 I quite agree.
 Grade D.

 Salads: We ordered Caesar salads as we did everywhere else.
 They were ample with good fresh greens, though slightly overdressed.
 Little bursts of anchovy flavor peeked through now and then, and even the croutons were decent.
 Overall, the salads here were better than anywhere else, though none of the steakhouse Caesars were anywhere near as good as say, Café Castagna ($10).
-Grade B
+Grade B.

 Sides: We had two sides.
 Asparagus, which was advertised as “Jumbo”, came grilled with a balsamic reduction, which was, in a word, horrible.
 The vinegar was incredibly sweet, which muted any asparagus taste.
 I managed to choke down a few spears, but that was the best I could do ($10.50).
 The potato was just fine, no complaints, except that they come dressed with nothing.
 The waiter stands at the table with a selection of butter, sour cream, and bacon, spooning on your choice until you say stop.
-It felt stupid to me; just give me a few little ramekins like everyone else does, and at least put butter on it! ($8.50) Creamed spinach tasted like some sort of dessert dish.
-It was sweet, with a predominate taste of nutmeg.
+It felt stupid to me; just give me a few little ramekins as everyone else does, and at least put butter on it! ($8.50) Creamed spinach tasted like some sort of dessert dish.
+It was sweet, with a predominant taste of nutmeg.
 The ratio of cream to spinach was way off, leaving us with a gloppy bechamel with some sad chopped greens.
 Grade C-.

 Drinks from the bar were less than stellar.
-Several basic cocktails were way out of balance, and took forever to come to the table.
+Several basic cocktails were way out of balance and took forever to come to the table.
 Not only that, but they were expensive – $14.50.
 The wine list is decent, but nothing that really raised my eyebrows.
 The selection focuses very heavily on California wineries, though they have some European choices.
 I didn’t notice any Oregon wines on the list.
-Markup was the highest of any of the four restaurants in my comparison.
-One of the house wines we were served had been opened too long, and wasn’t any good.
+The markup was the highest of any of the four restaurants in my comparison.
+One of the house wines we were served had been opened too long and wasn’t any good.
 Though we didn’t drink more than a few sips, no one asked why.
 I was so disgusted with the whole experience, I didn’t try to send it back.

 Even the bread annoyed me.
 A whole round loaf of onion bread is brought out when you order.
-It comes with a huge knife to both cut the loaf and butter the bread, an awkward proposition.
+It comes with a huge knife to cut both the loaf and butter the bread, an awkward proposition.
 On top of that, I didn’t like the flavor and texture.

 I walked into Morton’s expecting it to be about equal to El Gaucho, but couldn’t have been more wrong.
-The entire meal experience was disappointing, from the service to the steaks, sides and desserts.
+The entire meal experience was disappointing, from the service to the steaks, sides, and desserts.
 All in all, the hype was much ado about nothing.

 The total cost of an average meal for two, consisting of two cocktails, two Caesars, two steaks, two sides and two glasses of house wine, priced in the center of the wine list, was $196.00.

 This is the summary of a group of four steakhouse reviews.
-You can see the:
+You can see the